Te Auaunga (Oakley Creek)

 • Gifted the project name.

-• Shifted the project from an artificial engineered response to a softer design, allowing the stream to return to its natural state.
+• Shifted the project from an artificial engineered response to a softer design.
+This allowed the stream to return to its natural state.

 • Encouraged the inclusion of interpretive signage throughout the park.